k88hudson/git-flight-rules/README.md

 The actions in this part of the guide will require a force push, and rewrite large sections of repo history, so if you are working with remote collaborators, check first that any local work of theirs is pushed.

 There are two options for rewriting history, the built-in `git-filter-branch` or [`bfg-repo-cleaner`](https://rtyley.github.io/bfg-repo-cleaner/). `bfg` is significantly cleaner and more performant, but it is a third-party download and requires java.
 We will describe both alternatives.
-The final step is to force push your changes, which requires special consideration on top of a regular force push given that a great deal of repo history will have been permanently changed.
+The final step is to force push your changes, which requires special consideration on top of a regular force push, given that a great deal of repo history will have been permanently changed.

 #### Recommended Technique: Use third-party bfg